 Note: Off campus UCB events at licensed venues do not need to complete the campus alcohol form.
 Events at restaurants, country clubs, hotels, etc., are assumed to be at licensed venues.
 Additionally, the OUC will verify for you the venue’s license in approving the FA form.

 All events with alcohol are required to complete the UCCS Event with Alcoholic Beverage form.
-The approved form must accompany the FA form to activate a ST. The designated Alcohol Approver on your campus is Julie Brewster, UCCS Campus Controller, UCCS Accounting Office.
+The designated Alcohol Approver on your campus is Carolyn Rupp, UCCS Campus Controller, UCCS Accounting Office.
+The approved Fundraising Authorization form should be submitted with your Event with Alcoholic Beverage form to your campus approver.
+Please also submit a copy of your approved Alcohol Authorization form to Karen.Ichiba@cu.edu

 See UCCS policy 100-003, Alcohol Policy http://www.uccs.edu/vcaf/policies/uccs-policies.html The campus alcohol form is embedded at the end of the policy.